 - Dysgraphia Accommodations in the Classroom

 How can a school for the blind help me?
-Even if you’re not a student enrolled at the school for the blind, many schools provide resources for students with vision impairments across the state.
+Even if you’re not a student enrolled at the school for the blind, many schools provide resources for students with visual impairments across the state.
 This is done through short-term programs, events, and online resources.
 Here are examples of programs from schools for the blind across the country:

 Texas School for the Blind and Visually Impaired has short-term programs for families across Texas.
 This includes assistive technology trainings, summer programs, and other year-round classes.
 Learn more on the TSBVI website here.